remla25-team12/operation/docs/extension.md

 **Objective:** To empirically evaluate whether scripting the provisioning and deployment of Kubernetes resources leads to faster onboarding and fewer errors compared to the current manual approach.

-**Experiment Setup:** Divide the participants into two groups, where one group will follow the manual steps and the other will follow the automated steps.
+**Experiment Setup:** Collect 10 developers, who are new to our system.
+Divide them into two groups, where one group will follow the manual steps and the other will follow the automated steps.
 Ask both groups to:

 1. Set up a Kubernetes cluster
 2. Deploy the application using the specified method
 3. Validate that the deployed app is running

-**Measurement:** While conducting these steps, measure the onboarding time of the participants in minutes, hours, or days.
+**Measurement:** While conducting these steps, measure the onboarding time of the developers in minutes, hours, or days.
 Also, measure the number of failed attempts, misconfigurations, or missing steps during Kubernetes setup and provisioning.

 ## Shortcoming #2.
 DVC on Google Drive Blocked: Local Storage Fall-back